DFDLSchemas/EDIFACT/README.md

 Folder 'EDIFACT-Common' contains a DFDL schema to define default values for DFDL properties, and a DFDL schema to model the Uxx service segments and messages for syntax version 4.
 Service message types AUTACK, CONTRL and KEYMAN.

-DFDL schemas for other UN/EDIFACT releases and message types are available from IBM, please contact smh@uk.ibm.com.

-The DFDL schemas are compatible with IBM DFDL 1.0 and 1.1 releases, as shipped in IBM WebSphere Message Broker 8.0.0.2 onwards and IBM Integration Bus 9.0.0.1 onwards, respectively.

-If the DFDL schemas are used within an eclipse IDE, it is recommended that each folder becomes a project (library) with the same name, with 'EDIFACT-&lt;Industry&gt;-&lt;Release&gt;' projects referencing 'EDIFACT-Common' project.

 To support UN/EDIFACT syntax version 3 instead of syntax version 4, edit IBM_EDI_FORMAT.xsd in the 'EDIFACT-Common' folder and change DFDL variable 'RepeatSep' to have default value '+' instead of '*'.

 To support ',' as the default decimal separator instead of '.', edit IBM_EDI_FORMAT.xsd in the 'EDIFACT-Common' folder and change DFDL variable 'DecimalSep' to have default value ',' instead of '.'.